 Participants from Georgia, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan will enhance their awareness of and skills for adhering to international guidelines and best practices for the safe, effective and efficient demilitarization of conventional ammunition and explosives.
 An expert from the United Kingdom will share experiences and best practices in this regard.

 On 1 October 2018, the OSCE Programme Office in Dushanbe hosted Norwegian Ambassador to Central Asia, H.E.
 Ole Johan Bjornoy.

 Ambassador Bjornoy met with the Executive Office and project staff of the OSCE Programme Office.
 The Ambassador was briefed about project accomplishments currently and previously funded by Norway, regional developments in Central Asia and related opportunities for co-operation.

-More than 40 specialists from Afghanistan, Armenia, Kazakhstan, Kyrgyzstan and Tajikistan completed a training seminar on advanced explosive ordnance disposal on April 20, 2016 in Dushanbe, organized by the OSCE Office in Tajikistan as a part of a multi-year project.
+Forty-one specialists from Afghanistan, Kazakhstan, Kyrgyzstan, Turkmenistan and Tajikistan completed a two-week training course on explosive ordnance disposal in Dushanbe on 24 April 2018.
+The course was organized by the OSCE Programme Office in Dushanbe as a part of its multi-year capacity-building effort.